Inductive inference of gradient-boosted decision trees on graphs for insurance fraud detection: Results

-Next, we evaluate the prediction of administrator labels using the same procedure.
-Figure~\ref{fig:comparison_admin} again illustrates the outperformance of gradient boosting over HinSAGE.
-We observe that G-GBM is Pareto dominant in the GBM and HinSage models.
-The increase in performance achieved by G-GBM is greater than in the previous experiment involving companies.
+This section evaluates the prediction of administrator labels using the same procedure.
+The results are given in Table~\ref{tab:res admin} and Figure~\ref{fig:comparison_admin}.
+We observe that G-GBM achieves the highest AUC-ROC and AUC-PR among the evaluated models.
+The increase in performance of G-GBM is greater than in the previous experiment involving companies.
 This increase may be explained by the limited information available for head administrator nodes (only an age category and gender information), which limits discrimination power (hence, the piecewise linear appearance of the base GBM approach).

-We also notice that the performance of HinSage is significantly lower than that of G-GBM in this experiment, with an AUC-ROC value below 0.5.
-It seems that HinSAGE has difficulties with generalising across the time steps.
+Hence, in this case, the neighbourhood information is important.

-The performance difference can be attributed to local characteristics, as shown in Figure~\ref{fig:shap-admin}.
+The performance difference can be attributed to local characteristics, as shown by the SHAP-values in Figure~\ref{fig:shap-admin}.
 Compared to the variable importance attribution in the company case, the contribution is more evenly spread between variables at different neighbourhood levels.
-The greatest contribution is still coming from the head node.
+The greatest contribution is still coming from the head node, but features of nodes at distance two are now also important.

+We also observe that HGT is the only other HGNN that outperforms the LightGBM baseline.
+From the observation above, it seems that HinSAGE and HAN might suffer from oversmoothing, and are not able to capture the second-order neighbourhood structure well.

+When considering training time in Table~\ref{tab:res admin}, we see that only LightGBM is faster than G-GBM.
+This is to be expected, as G-GBM takes LightGBM as backbone and combines it with metapaths.
+The other HGNN models take much longer to train.

-\subsubsection{Healthcare Provider}
+\subsection{Healthcare Provider}

 For the HCP dataset, we only have labels for the providers.
-Hence, we only have one experiment for this dataset, with no results for the beneficiary nodes.
-Because we are working with two separate networks for training and testing, we include experiments based on metapath2vec node embeddings.
+Because we are working with two separate graphs for training and testing, we can include experiments based on metapath2vec node embeddings, without the possibility of data leakage.